adelana107/adelana107/README.md

 <div align="center">

-**⭐ Don't forget to star my repositories if you find them interesting! ⭐**
+**⭐ Don't forget to star my repositories if you find them interesting!.. ⭐**

 </div>